Combining low FODMAP & low Chemical elimination: part 1

 Some alternative milks such as rice milk

-Some snacks such as So Good vanilla ice cream
+Some treat foods such as So Good vanilla ice cream

 Both low chemical and Low FODMAP limit commercial sauces

-Sauces can be an issue for both diets, although the Low FODMAP diet can include many sauces in small amounts as long as there is minimal added onion or garlic.
+Sauces can be an issue for both diets, although the Low FODMAP diet can include a limited number of sauces if they are onion and garlic free sauces.

 Commercial sauces are completely avoided in the chemical elimination diet mainly because of